Hahdin/FilmLocationApp/server/README.md

 This api server uses the downloaded csv file from [Film Locations in San Francisco](https://data.sfgov.org/Culture-and-Recreation/Film-Locations-in-San-Francisco/yitu-d5am)

 ## Start the server
-From the server folder, run the command:
+From the server folder, run the commands:

 ```
+npm i
 node index.js
 ```
 This will run the server locally on port 65432